 Documents

 Asarian, E. and J. Kann.
 2006b.
 Technical Memorandum: Evaluation of PacifiCorp’s Klamath River Water Quality Model Predictions for Selected Water Quality Parameters.
 Prepared by Kier Associates and Aquatic Ecosystem Sciences for the Yurok Tribe Environmental Program, Klamath, California.
-32 pp.
+32 p.

 California Coastal Conservancy.
 2006.
 FERC Docket P-2082: Klamath River Project reservoirs: Interim state-agency sediment study results critical to relicensing.
 Appendices include Gathard Engineering.
 2006.
 Klamath River Sediment Study.
 Memo from Sam Schuchat, CCC to Magalie R. Salas, FERC.
 California Coastal Conservancy, Oakland, CA. 104 p.
 VERY LARGE FILE (18.1 Mb)